JoseAngelMartinB/Machine-Learning-Techniques/Activity_1/README.md

 ## 2. Extract the correlation among features
-Features 4 and 12.
-The feature 4 is the 'precipitation_amt_mm' that is the
-total precipitation measured by PERSIANN.
+The feature 4 is the 'precipitation_amt_mm' wich is the total precipitation measured by PERSIANN satellite.
 This one has correlation coefficient of 1 with feature 12 that is the total precipitation measured by the NOAA's NCEP Climate Forecast System Reanalysis.